UK banks must plan for disorderly euro zone break-up

 Bailey said the resilience of UK banks had improved substantially since the 2007-2009 near meltdown of the global financial system.
 "Today, UK banks are not front-and-centre of the problem," Bailey said.

-The current phase of the crisis has not singled out UK banks as they do not have large direct exposures to the vulnerable euro zone countries.
+The current phase of the crisis has not singled out UK banks as they don't have large direct exposures to the vulnerable euro zone countries.

 UK banks were also forced to build up liquidity buffers ahead of the new Basel III global bank rules that take effect from 2013.